-BKW Farms Inc. is a third-generation family farm in Marana that grows USDA Certified Organic heritage grains and mushrooms.
-As the Wong family has made sustainable agriculture practices a top priority, the farm converted to irrigation with Central Arizona Project (CAP) in the mid-1990s and has not pumped groundwater since.
-Additionally, BKW Farms Inc. assists in the operation of three Underground Storage Facilities.
+BKW Farms is a third-generation family farm in Marana growing cotton, alfalfa, heritage grains, mushrooms and produces mushroom supplement powders.
+As the Wong family has made sustainable agriculture practices a priority, the farm converted to irrigate with only Central Arizona Project (CAP) in the mid-1990s and has converted the 4500 acre farm to a Groundwater Savings Facility.
+Additionally, BKW delivers water and operates three Underground Storage Facilities in the Tucson and Marana area.